How to Get the Best AU to Cebu Flights In the next few months, VA Platinum will celebrate…

 Do your best to keep work-related discussions to a minimum.
 Take this time to get to know more about their interests, hobbies, or anything outside their work.
 It’s also good if you don’t sit among the usual people – move around if there’s space!

 I remember doing this when we were just 10 people and I can’t help but smile thinking how we manage to do this even at 50 strong!
 Yes, we might have taken all the seats in the floor’s shared pantry.
 But that 1 hour of us eating good lunch, talking and laughing together, is one of the greatest moments I felt proud to have started this business.

 We present certificates and cash incentives to those who don’t have tardiness issues within each quarter.

-You want your staff to grow further as an individual and share simple philosophies with you?
-Invest on creating your own in-house library!
+Do you want your staff to grow further as an individual and share simple philosophies with you?
+Invest in creating your own in-house library!

 Not everyone is a bookworm, but having good books around might just turn them into one!

 Share that life-changing experience you have when reading powerful books by making these available for them to enjoy.

 You can also get them to list down the books they want, so you can buy them.